 Added quality results for Harvest Sample Program participants

-Producers who take part in the Harvest Sample Program, receive free quality results in exchange for samples of grain from their current harvest.
+Producers who take part in the Harvest Sample Program receive a personalized crop quality report at no charge in exchange for samples of grain from their current harvest.
 Producers can use this quality information to help them make marketing and delivery decisions for their crop.
-Starting for the 2018 crop year, we’ll also provide DON (deoxynivalenol) content and Falling Number results for wheat samples free of charge, adding to the information producers will have about their crop as they deliver or market it.
+Starting for the 2018 crop year, we’ll also provide DON (deoxynivalenol) content and falling number results for wheat samples at no additional charge, adding to the information producers will have about their crop as they deliver or market it.

 Questions and answers